coq/ceps/text/069-coq-roadmap.md

 #### Ltac2

+The overarching goal is to get to the point where we can recommend new developments to only use Ltac2 (without having to load Ltac1).
+There are several fronts on which to make progress.

+One major point is to make available in Ltac2 all the basic tactics from Ltac1.
+The main missing part is currently the ssreflect framework.
+Exposing it in Ltac2 implies writing a good chunk of boilerplate binding code for the Ltac2-OCaml FFI and defining the corresponding grammar rules for the Ltac2 language.

+Another important thing for extensibility is the table feature.
+One should be able to define global tables with several kind of indices through a vernacular and extend them after the fact.
+With this feature, mutable definitions are just a specific case of tables with a unit index.

 - Gaëtan Gilbert, Pierre-Marie Pédrot
 - long term

-The goal is to get to the point where we can recommend new developments be Ltac2 only (no Ltac1).

 #### General recursive notations